 Toasting coconut brings out the nutty flavor and the crunchy crisp texture.
-And, many recipes call for toasted coconut.
+And, many recipes call for How to Toast Coconut.
 In fact, I have a new one coming out later this week! yummy yummy!

 I’ve seen toasted coconut at the store, but why buy it when you can make it – your kitchen will smell fantastic, and there’s nothing like the flavor of freshly toasted coconut!